 CLICK HERE to watch the YouTube video.

-Now, the 4 exercises that I did when I got back to my hotel room are the following and I will get Donnalee to demonstrate.
+The 4 exercises that I did when I got back to my hotel room are the following:

 #1 – Calf Stretch

-You are starting with your legs about hip width apart.
-You are going to take a step back, toes are pointing straight ahead and you are looking for a light stretch in that calf.
+Start with your legs about hip-width apart.
+Take a step back with your toes pointing straight ahead and look for a light stretch in that calf.

-Often times what I do is I will go close to a wall and put my hand on the wall because we are not worried about balance, we want to focus in on the stretch.
-With this one, I am holding a light stretch for 20 seconds and I am going to do it twice alternating back and forth.
+Often, I will put my hand on the wall to eliminate concerns about balance and just focus on the stretch.
+Hold this light stretch for 20 seconds, and do it twice alternating back and forth.

 #2 – 90-90 Hip Flexor Stretch

 This is my favorite stretch.
-Once again, legs are hip width apart.
-You are going to take a step back and bring the knee down.
-And then, you are tightening up that abdominal area to lock in the pelvis.
-You are tightening up that glute, you are bringing the hips forward and you are looking for that light stretch.
-It could be down from the knee all the way up into the hip, so you are looking for a light stretch.
+Once again, your legs are hip-width apart.
+Take a step back and bring your knee down.
+Tighten up your abdominal area to lock in your pelvis.
+Tighten up your glute, bring your hips forward, and look for a light stretch.
+It could be down from the knee all the way up into the hip.

 90-90 Hip Flexor Stretch